 First, you have to have at least two.
 It doesn’t matter what variety they are – they are not at all picky in that regard.
 Be sure to plant them in relatively close proximity to each other for best pollination.

 Blueberries are, however, picky with soil.
-Like their floriferous cousins, they like their soil on the acidic side, which is usually what we can offer them here in our northwest area.
+Like their floriferous cousins, they like their soil on the acidic side, which is usually what we are more than happy to offer them here in the Portland area.

 They also like well-drained soil, but for their roots to be moist.
 Cotton seed meal is a good fertilizer for blueberries.
 If you can provide them all that, you are most assuredly in for a treat!

-Many people think that blueberries grow on trees, or a pretty indoor plant, however, blueberries are, in fact, a bush.
-There are many blueberry bushes that, if left to grow on their own accord, may be mistaken for a blueberry tree.
+Many people think that blueberries grow on trees or are simply an indoor plant.
+However, blueberries are, in fact, a bush.
+There are many blueberry bushes that, if left to grow on their own accord, may be mistaken for a tree.
 Don’t let this deter you from including blueberries in your next landscaping project, though.
-Because there are so many different varieties of blueberry bushes, there are certainly options that would be both aesthetically pleasing for your landscape project, and produce delicious berries that you’re sure to love.
+If planned and cared for, they will be a great addition to your space.

 How to Grow Blueberries in 5 Steps